r-Techsupport/rTS_Wiki/docs/recommendations/av.md

 ## Free Alternatives

-All free alternatives are considered shitware.
+All free alternatives are considered PUPs.
 They will sell you as their product and provide more a more troublesome experience.
 We do not recommend Avast, AVG, Kaspersky, McAfee or any other alternative AV.

 ## Paid AV Suites